 Sika means "pig" in Finnish.
 She is a lover of belly rubs and sweet treats (she is not as keen on vegetables as Miss Eleanor however).
-Sold as a "mini-pig", it is evident that this mini-pigs don't stay so mini.
+Originally sold as a "mini-pig", it is evident that mini-pigs don't stay so mini.
 But we love our big girl anyways!

 Betty came to us all the way from China!
 She was used for breeding and then would have been sent to slaughter if a rescue hadn't saved her.
 When we saw her sweet face, we just knew that she had to come spend her best years here in Texas on the sanctuary - being loved and part of a family.

 If you are interested in rescuing a dog from the meat trade overseas, a great organization (that we rescued Betty from) is called Second Chance Dogs & Cats China.